ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/Documentation/setup/ad-adapters.md

 After resolving the warnings, the `ChartboostMediationDependencies.xml` dependency file can be found in the following path `Assets/com.chartboost.mediation/Editor/ChartboostMediationDependencies.xml`

+> **Note** \
-> **_NOTE:_** In the past, dependencies used to live under the `Assets/Samples/Chartboost Mediation/ 4.X` path.
+> In the past, dependencies used to live under the `Assets/Samples/Chartboost Mediation/4.X` path.
 However, they will now be under the `Assets/com.chartboost.mediation/Editor` directory.

 ### Adding Ad Adapters